This article will introduce you to UniFi Protect, what you'll need to get started, and how to set up your devices.

 For information about camera compatibility, see the UniFi Protect overview section.

 No, UniFi Protect is only compatible with Ubiquiti-manufactured cameras.

 How many cameras does UniFi Protect support?

-See our UniFi Protect - Supported camera limits by host device article for information on each UniFi OS Console's maximum camera limit.
+See our UniFi Protect - Supported camera limits by UniFi OS Console article for information on each UniFi OS Console's maximum camera limit.

 How do I access UniFi Protect, and do I need an Internet connection?

 An internet connection is required:

 - For initial UniFi OS Console setup and registration.